 Anyways, back to being naked and afraid.
 Did you know, in the beginning, humans were naked and felt no shame?
 It’s true!
-You could walk in the day time with a full moon.
+You could walk in the day time with your moon out.
 Genesis accounts Adam and Eve in chapter 2, verse 25; “Adam and his wife were both naked, and they felt no shame.”

 When was the last time you did that?
 And I’m not referring to a childhood dare to go streaking or skinny dipping in the neighbors pool.
 When was the last time your soul felt no shame?
 Where you could sit down with God and be raw and real.
 No fig leaves sewn of church reputation and followers on Instagram.
 The naked you, before the Father, just as you are.